 Are you wondering at what age your baby should start crawling and if this stage is mandatory for his development?
 Confused about what to do when you notice the signs of the onset of this phase?
 Rêves de Libellule answers all your questions.

-Crawling baby: what timeline?
+Baby crawling: what timeline?

-Theoretically, a baby can crawl as soon as he manages to lean on only one hemibody, that is to say the right or left half of his body .
-In the beginning, your child will start by observing everything around him.
-Next, he will want to straighten up by pushing up on his arms.
+In the beginning, your child will begin by observing everything around him.
+Then he will want to straighten up by pushing on his arms.
 At some point, he will tend to back up, but when he hits a wall, for example, he will acquire the reflex of wanting to push forward and thus move forward.

 Crawling allows the baby to discover the world around him while discovering himself.
 His visual field is widened, his curiosity is stimulated and his motor skills are developed.
 Over time, your child will manage to find a balance allowing him to activate his archaic reflexes.

-Signs your baby is ready to crawl
+Signs that your baby is ready to crawl

-Before your little one begins to crawl, you'll notice several signs of his motor skills.
+Before your little one begins to crawl, you will notice several signs in his motor skills.
 This phase generally follows that of the tummy/back turn, an essential stage in motor development which is acquired around the age of 6/7 months.
-Here are some signs that will let you know your baby is finally ready to crawl:

-- He fidgets more than usual.
+1. He is wriggling more than usual.

-- He tends to touch his feet when lying down.
+3. He tends to touch his feet when lying down.

 How to help your baby crawl?

-When you see your child is finally ready to crawl, there are lots of fun games to help develop their motor skills:
+When you see that your child is finally ready to crawl, there are lots of fun games to help develop their motor skills:

-However, be sure to secure your home or the space your baby is in when he is crawling.
+Make sure, however, that you secure your home or the space your baby is in when he is crawling.
 This will prevent him from getting into trouble or hurting himself when you are not watching him (we advise you to always keep an eye on him to avoid surprises).

 What are the possible positions?